 David is now a journalist and commentator.
-He became WLT's first Patron in 1996.
+He became the first Patron of World Land Trust (WLT) in 1996.

 He has written several books and assigns the Public Lending Rights in all of them to WLT’s Green Ink project.
 He has also encouraged many of his author-colleagues to assign the rights in their books to WLT.

 David has represented the Trust at several public events.
 In 2011 in Mumbai, he hosted an auction of Emeralds for Elephants in India, on behalf of WLT.
 The fundraising event was designed to highlight the urgent need to create wildlife corridors in India, to reduce conflict between humans and wild animals.
 The glittering event raised US$150,000 for WLT.

 Speaking at the auction, David said: “With India being home to 60 per cent of the world’s remaining Asian Elephants, their survival in India is critical to the survival of the species as a whole.
 World Land Trust is dedicated to supporting Wildlife Trust of India in their mission to secure a future for elephants.”

 In 2014, David was a champion of WLT’s Great Garden Give campaign.
 On 3 September 2014, he is hosting David Gower & Friends, an event at Blackfriars Hall in Norwich to celebrate WLT’s 25th Anniversary.